-Kate Wilson, one of the first eight women to bring a civil claim, is currently pursuing a claim in the IPT for breach of her Article 3, 8, 10, 11 and 14 rights under the Convention.
-The importance of this case, and the severity of the abuse, is indicated by the fact that is the first time that the IPT has heard an Article 3 claim.
+Kate Wilson, one of the first eight women to bring a civil claim, was able to pursue a claim in the IPT for breach of her Article 3, 8, 10, 11 and 14 rights under the Convention.
+The importance of this case, and the severity of the abuse, is indicated by the fact that was the first time that the IPT has heard an Article 3 claim.

-PSOOL has supported Monica who was deceived into an intimate relationship by an undercover officer, to bring a judicial review challenging the lawfulness of the Crown Prosecution Service’s (CPS) decision not to prosecute him under the Sexual Offences Act 1956, or for the offences of procurement or misconduct in public office.
+PSOOL supported Monica who was deceived into an intimate relationship by an undercover officer, to bring a judicial review challenging the lawfulness of the Crown Prosecution Service’s (CPS) decision not to prosecute him under the Sexual Offences Act 1956, or for the offences of procurement or misconduct in public office.

-This case has a significant wider public interest as it is testing the law on the circumstances where consent is vitiated by deceit which is currently in flux and changing to adapt to new circumstances in which intimate relationships can take place.
+This case has a significant wider public interest as it was testing the law on the circumstances where consent is vitiated by deceit which is currently in flux and changing to adapt to new circumstances in which intimate relationships can take place.

 Monica’s judicial review was unsuccessful.
 Working with her legal team, they are considering next steps and the other options available, including bringing private prosecutions of the undercover officers who perpetrated sexual assaults.

-DATA PROTECTION ACT (DPA) CLAIMS
+DATA PROTECTION ACT (DPA) COMPLAINT

 Subject to limited exemptions, individuals are entitled to access personal data held on them by public institutions under the DPA.
 However, citing exemptions under the Act, the police have refused to provide any meaningful disclosure in response to DPA requests made by women deceived into relationships with undercover officers.
 These responses are almost certainly unlawful.